neoclide/coc.nvim/Readme.md

 ## Warning

-**This is floating branch, which not merged into neovim master yet.**
+**This is floating branch, which using features not merged into neovim master yet.**

 For floating features to work, you need compile neovim with [PR 6619](https://github.com/neovim/neovim/pull/6619) and